mdruker/feed-generator/README.md

 # ATProto Feed Generator

-This is a starter kit for creating ATProto Feed Generators.
-It's not feature complete, but should give you a good starting ground off of which to build and deploy a feed.
+This is a fork from https://github.com/bluesky-social/feed-generator

 ## Overview